SonyaMoisset/Pluralsight_Training/README.md

 - Static Websites with Jekyll by Ryan Irelan
 - LinkedIn Strategy: Optimize Your Profile by Jason Alba
 - Kanban Fundamentals by Steve Smith

+## Git
+- Introduction to Git by Geoffrey Grosenbach
+- Git Fundamentals by James Kovacs
+- GitHub for Windows Developers by Brendan Enrick
+- Advanced Git by Ben Hoskings
+- Using GitFlow by Kevin Jones

 ## HTML/HTML5
 - HTML Fundamentals by Matt Milner